How To File An IRS Offer In Compromise To Get Tax Relief

 Steps To Submit An Offer To The IRS

 The IRS will return any newly filed OIC application if you have not filed all required tax returns and have not made any required estimated tax payments.
+If you have unfiled tax returns, the IRS will require you to file those before they will consider your OIC application.

 Submit your offer with Form 656, aka offer in compromise Form